isblab/prism/README.md

 ## Tips to improve the usability of PrISM output

 - In cases where an assembly has both fixed subunits and moving subunits, the superposition step in `sampcon` where each model is superposed to the cluster center produces a slight distortion (1-2 A) in the coordinates of the fixed subunit.
 Since PrISM is sensitive to small fluctuations in coordinates, this may result in a confusing PrISM output.
 To alleviate this, run `sampcon` and PrISM in the selection mode (`-sn` option), specifying only the moving subunits in the selection.

+- Try to increase the number of decoder layers (`decoder_depth`) to improve the accuracy of precision annotation.